sam-amirpoor/pulsewatch/docs/02-requirements.md

 The codebase should emphasize:

-- Clean Architecture
-- Modular Design
+- Modular Architecture
 - Separation of Concerns
+- SOLID Principles
 - Reusable Components
 - Readable Documentation